 We set off again in a southerly direction, finally skirting the rapids of a river where they were rafting, we arrived at our hotel.
 Although really out of the way (knowing where it was I would not have chosen it) it was a truly unique experience.

-The Taycrheggan Hotel is a small corner of paradise on the banks of the Loch Awe in the Argyll region.
-A fairytale place where we have spent unique times.
-Huge windows looking out onto the lake, rain and mist at the windows, the chimney accessed while sipping the usual whisky.
+The Taycrheggan Hotel is a little piece of paradise on the shores of Loch Awe in the Argyll region.
+A fairy-tale place where we spent unique.
+Huge windows looked out over the lake, rain and mist in the windows, the fireplace lit while sipping the usual Whisky.

 Even the dining room was really suggestive: an old wagon shed where instead of the doors there were huge windows overlooking the lake.
 The rooms, in typical English style, looked like something out of a period film.